Explicit mean value theorems for toric periods and automorphic $L$-functions: Introduction

 For a general number field, several results are obtained by analyzing a multiple Dirichlet series.
 Friedberg and Hoffstein \cite{FH} proved non-vanishing of central $L$-values for infinitely many quadratic twists.
 Their results also imply the existence of the density and its positivity.
-Bump, Friedberg and Hoffstein obtained an explicit mean value formula with an error term estimate for quadratic twists of $L$-functions for $\GL_3(\A_\Q)$ times certain correction terms \cite[Thm 3.8]{BFH}.
+Bump, Friedberg and Hoffstein obtained an explicit mean value formula with an error term estimate for quadratic twists of $L$-functions for $\GL_3(\A_\Q)$ times certain correction terms \cite{BFH}*{Theorem 3.8}.
 One may be able to do the same for quadratic twists of $L$-functions for $\GL_2(\A_F)$ for a general number field $F$ using the technique developed in \cite{FF}, \cite{BFH} and \cite{FHL}.
 However, it is not clear whether one can recover Theorem \ref{thm:mainintro} by this approach since their sum involves correction terms which contain information about ramification of the automorphic representation.
 An important step of the proof of Theorem \ref{thm:mainintro} is to show that the ramification of the automorphic representation is reflected in the mean value as a local period.

-Compared with others, the approach using prehomogeneous zeta functions has several advantages: \begin{itemize} \item[(1)] One can compute the mean value explicitly and the resulting formula is so simple that it can be numerically checked. \item[(2)] One can consider contributions of quadratic extensions with given local behaviors at arbitrarily chosen finite number of places. \item[(3)] The mean value formula has an Euler product, which visualizes the contribution of each local component of the automorphic representation. \end{itemize} A prototype of our zeta function was first introduced by Sato \cite{Sato} and its local theory is extensively studied by Wen-Wei Li (\cite{Li1}, \cite{Li2}, \cite{Li3} and \cite{Li4}) in a quite general setting.
+Compared with others, the approach using prehomogeneous zeta functions has several advantages: \begin{itemize} \item[(1)] One can compute the mean value explicitly and the resulting formula is so simple that it can be numerically checked. \item[(2)] One can consider contributions of quadratic extensions with given local behaviors at arbitrarily chosen finite number of places. \item[(3)] The mean value formula has an Euler product, which visualizes the contribution of each local component of the automorphic representation. \end{itemize}

+A prototype of our zeta function was first introduced by Sato \cite{Sato} and its local theory is extensively studied by Wen-Wei Li (\cite{Li1}, \cite{Li2}, \cite{Li3} and \cite{Li4}) in a quite general setting.
 The results of this paper and the previous one \cite{SW} are first applications to the non-vanishing of automorphic periods and $L$-functions.